PiaJakobus/PiaJakobus.github.io/_site/wildlife.md

     <img src="/pictures/wildlife/koala4.jpg" style="width:100%">
     <figcaption> Koala numbers are on the decline :( </figcaption>
 <img src="/pictures/wildlife/ausdevil.jpg" style="width:100%">
 <figcaption> Australian devil.
 Part of the carnivorous marsupial (see above).
 Found in Tasmania (and being an iconic symbol there) but recently reintroduced to NSW and mainland Australia.
-Has one of the strongest ''bite per unit body mass'' among (extant) land mammals.
+Has one of the strongest jaws ''per unit body mass'' among (extant) land mammals.
 Declared as an endangered species since 2008. </figcaption>
         <img src="/pictures/wildlife/kan4.jpg" style="width:100%">
 <figcaption> Tree-kangaroo, usually living in New Guinea and far northeastern Queensland.
 Apparently, they are slow and clumsy on the ground!</figcaption>